Kashrut: Kosher slaughter

 Mammals and fowl must be slaughtered by a trained individual (a shochet) using a special method of slaughter, shechita.
-Shechita slaughter severs the jugular vein, carotid artery, esophagus, and trachea in a single continuous cutting movement with an unserrated, sharp knife.
-Failure to meet any of these criteria renders the meat of the animal non-kosher.
+Shechita slaughter severs the jugular vein, carotid artery, esophagus, and trachea in a single continuous cutting movement with an unserrated, sharp knife (which is regularly inspected and sharpened).
+Failure to meet any of these criteria, as well as applying too much pressure on the animal's neck or tearing instead of slicing, renders the meat of the animal non-kosher.

 The body of the slaughtered animal must be checked after slaughter to confirm that the animal had no medical condition or defect that would have caused it to die of its own accord within a year, which would make the meat unsuitable.

 These conditions (treifot) include 70 different categories of injuries, diseases, and abnormalities whose presence renders the animal non-kosher.

 It is forbidden to consume certain parts of the animal, such as certain fats (chelev) and the sciatic nerves from the legs, the process of excision being done by experts before the meat is sold.
+Where there is a market for non-Kosher meat, the entire rear half of the animal, where the numerous blood vessels, the sciatic nerves and the prohibited fats are more difficult to remove, is often not processed and is sold as non-Kosher.

-As much blood as possible must be removed through the kashering process; this is usually done through soaking and salting the meat, but the liver, as it is rich in blood, is grilled over an open flame.
+As much blood as possible must be removed through the kashering process; this is usually done through the removal or draining of large blood vessels and soaking and salting the meat, but the liver, as it is rich in blood, is grilled over an open flame.
+The removal of blood must take place during the first three days after the Shechita, before coagulation makes the blood too difficult to extract, but the limit may be extended for an additional three days by washing or soaking the meat.

 Fish (and kosher locusts, for those who follow the traditions permitting them) must be killed before being eaten, but no particular method has been specified in Jewish law.
 Legal aspects of ritual slaughter are governed not only by Jewish law but civil law as well.

-Some believe that this ensures the animal dies instantly without unnecessary suffering, but many animal rights activists view the process as cruel, claiming that the animal may not lose consciousness immediately, and activists have called for it to be banned.
+Some believe that this ensures the animal dies instantly without unnecessary suffering, but some animal rights activists view the process as cruel, claiming that the animal may not lose consciousness immediately, and activists have called for it to be banned.